Anna Guérin: Inter-Allied Poppy Day

-CANADA was next for Madame Anna Guérin.
+Canada was next for Guérin.
 On 4 July 1921, she spoke about her ‘Inter-Allied Poppy Day’ idea to men of the Canadian Great War Veterans’ Association (G.W.V.A.) in Port Arthur, Ontario (now Thunder Bay).
 On 6 July, the Canadian veterans adopted it.
 The Canadians were the first of the British Empire veterans to do so.
 In 1922, the bulk of poppies were made by Canadian disabled veterans.
 Anna handed the poppy mantle over to Captain James Learmonth Melville, M.C., who was Principal of the Vocational School for Disabled Soldiers.
 In 1923, Lillian Bilsky Freiman’s ‘Vetcraft’ disabled veterans took over the manufacture of Canadian Remembrance Poppies.

-NEWFOUNDLAND was a Dominion of the British Empire and not part of Canada at the time.
+Newfoundland was a Dominion of the British Empire and not part of Canada at the time.
 Although Newfoundland and Canada were intrinsically linked by their geographical positions, Newfoundland did not become part of Canada until 1949.
-How it came to adopt Madame Anna Guérin’s ‘Inter-Allied Poppy Day’ is not known but it did.
+How it came to adopt Guérin’s ‘Inter-Allied Poppy Day’ is not known but it did.
 There were Great War Veterans’ Association veterans in Newfoundland as well as in Canada so, perhaps, that was how.
 The Ladies Auxiliary of the G.W.V.A., made all the preparations, in conjunction with the National War Memorial Committee.
 By 21 October 1921, 12,000 poppies had already been ordered by the Newfoundland G.W.V.A.
 Newfoundland’s first Poppy Day was held on 11 November 1921, Armistice Day.
 Another memorial flower, the Forget-Me-Not, is held dear in Newfoundland.
 They serve to commemorate those of the Royal Newfoundland Regiment who lost their lives on 1 July 1916 at Beaumont-Hamel, on the Somme.

-GREAT BRITAIN was the next to receive Madame Anna Guérin’s attention.
-Anna Guérin landed at the Port of Liverpool, at 7.30 a.m., on 30 August 1921.
+GREAT BRITAIN was the next to receive Guérin’s attention.
+She landed at the Port of Liverpool, at 7.30 a.m., on 30 August 1921.
 She took examples of her French-made poppies to the British Legion men and explained her ‘Inter-Allied Poppy Day’ idea.
-The Legion was very sceptical and Anna Guérin’s credentials had to be checked out but, before September was out, the British had adopted the ‘Inter-Allied Poppy Day’ idea.
+The Legion was very sceptical and Guérin’s credentials had to be checked out but, before September was out, the British had adopted the ‘Inter-Allied Poppy Day’ idea.
 Because it was a very poor organisation, Madame Guérin paid for the British remembrance poppies herself and the British Legion reimbursed her, after the first British Poppy Day on 11 November 1921.
-Anna Guérin was very rarely credited in the British newspapers and “widows and children of French soldiers” were sometimes mentioned but often the poppy makers were referred to as “peasants”.
+Guérin was very rarely credited in the British newspapers and “widows and children of French soldiers” were sometimes mentioned but often the poppy makers were referred to as “peasants”.
 From 1922 onwards, British veterans made Remembrance Poppies at The Poppy Factory and, from 1926, at Lady Haig's Poppy Factory.